TheOdinProject/curriculum/react/class_components/component_lifecycle_methods.md

 <div class="lesson-content__panel" markdown="1">

-1. Check out this [lifecycle diagram](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) to see a good visual representation of a components lifecycle methods.
+1. Check out this [component lifecycle diagram](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) to see a good visual representation of a components lifecycle methods.

 1. Read through [component documentation](https://react.dev/reference/react/Component) from 'constructor(props)' up to 'componentWillUnmount()' in the Reference section, being mindful of deprecated APIs.
 Consider other APIs as supplementary information.